 Use this slotted turner to flip and cook different types of eggs.
-Sarah Farmer, our culinary director, explains the differences between spatulas and turners: “Turners are for cooking.
+Sarah Farmer, Executive Culinary Director, explains the differences between spatulas and turners: “Turners are for cooking.
 They feature angled heads which allow you to get to the bottom of the food in a pan for flipping.
 Spatulas are for prep work and baking.
 They are straight, not bent, and allow you to scrape food from the sides of bowls.
 If you’re flipping eggs, a turner is the best tool for the job.”

 Why it made our list: Sarah always reaches for this slotted turner.
 Why?
 She thinks it has the right amount of bend and flexibility to give eggs a gentle lift.
 Plus, the edge is thin, which makes it easy to slide underneath the food you’re whipping up.

 This egg tray makes deviled eggs look a whole lot more tempting (which we didn’t think was possible).
-You’ll be sure to see a few sneaky grabs at this beautiful tray.
-Plus, it holds up to twenty-four eggs, making it the perfect size for the appetizer table.
+You’ll be sure to see a few sneaky grabs at this beautiful, dishwasher-safe porcelain tray that holds 24 deviled eggs.

 It’s no surprise that a frying pan is an essential kitchen tool, especially for cooking eggs.
 So what’s special about this one?
-Well, we’ve got the inside dish.
 This nonstick pan evenly cooks any dish with its stainless steel bottom.
-Nicole Doster, one of our senior editors, claims she doesn’t even need to coat the pan with oil because of its durable nonstick coating!
+Nicole Doster, one of our deputy editors, claims she doesn’t even need to coat the pan with oil because of its durable nonstick coating!

 Why it made our list: Nicole can’t help but rave about this frying pan.
 She uses it on the regular to make scrambles, over-easies and sunny side ups.